Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Notarisation and document attestation costs where applicable

-The typical steps to obtain the licence are as follows:
+The typical steps to obtain the license are as follows:

 Select the business activity (4752.94) and confirm it with the free zone authority